distributed-system-analysis/pbench/docs/API/V1/inventory.md

 The resource ID of a Pbench dataset on the server.

 `<path>`    string \
 The resource path of an item in the dataset inventory, as captured by the Pbench Agent packaging; for example, `/metadata.log` for the dataset metadata, or `/1-default/sample1/result.txt` for the default first iteration results.

 ## Request headers

 `authorization: bearer` token \
 *Bearer* schema authorization is required to access any non-public dataset.
-E.g., `authorization: Bearer <token>`
+E.g., `authorization: bearer <token>`

 ## Response headers